Order your UGC NET/SET Material copy (Paper-II only) today !

 EPILOGUE

 The play returns to reality and the jail.
 It is in the next morning.
+Inside them again are Tigre, Souris and Makak.
 Makak awakens from the dream and is still in the jail.
-He now discovers his essential self and remembers his true identity, Felix Hobain, and does not remember exactly why he is there.
+He now discovers his true identity, Felix Hobain, and does not remember exactly why he is there.
 Some of his dream returns to his consciousness.

 Makak: ‘’Lord, I have been washed from shore to shore, as a tree in the ocean.
 The branches of my fingers, the roots of my feet, could grip nothing, but now, god, thy have found ground.
 Let me be swallowed up in mist again, and let me be forgotten, so that when the mist open, men can look up, at some small clearing with a hut, with a small signal of smoke, and say, ‘Makak lives there.
 Makak lives where he has always lived, in the dream of the his people’….. come Moustique, we going home.”(326)